Virginia Licensing Overview for a Cosmetologist

 Application for licensure

 Upon the successful completion of a cosmetology / esthetician course or an apprenticeship, students within the state of Virginia are required to submit an application for licensure.
 This license application must be submitted to Virginia Board for Barbers and Cosmetology for both a cosmetology license and an esthetician license.
 Educational transcripts, test scores and other documentation will need to be supplied, along with a set application fee.

 Following the successful completion of your state license to become either a cosmetology or an esthetician, it is important to remember that you must renew this license every two years.
 This process is simple and can be done online through the Virginia Board for Barbers and Cosmetology.
 There will be a fee attached to this renewal.

-In the state of Virginia, there are no continuing Educational requirements for cosmetology or esthetician licenses, however, many professionals continue to grow their expertise.
+In Virginia, there are no continuing educational requirements for cosmetology or esthetician licenses, however, many professionals continue to grow their expertise.
 This allows them to stay up to date with the latest techniques and trends in the field of beauty.